rordi/rordi.github.io/index.md

 I oversaw its establishment as one of the fastest growing open access, scientific publishers in the world.

-You can check out some of my recent work on [GitHub](https://github.com/rordi/) or visit [Teacherflow](https://www.teacherflow.ch), a platform that we recently released to connect the Swiss Yoga and Pilates communities.
+You can check out some of my work on [GitHub](https://github.com/rordi/) or visit [Teacherflow](https://www.teacherflow.ch), a platform that we released in 2017 to connect the Swiss Yoga and Pilates communities.
+I was [certified as Professional Scrum Developer PSD I](https://www.scrum.org/user/298081) in December 2017.